Penny & Loom

 That bouclé chair came from my full comparison.

-I lined up 14 accent chairs under $150 and ranked the ones that actually look expensive in a real room.
+I lined up the budget accent chairs under $150 and ranked the nine that actually look expensive in a real room.

 See my full list: Best Budget Accent Chairs